datastax/astra-cli/README.md

 ### XDG spec compliance

+The Astra CLI will now respect the `$XDG_DATA_HOME` and `$XDG_CONFIG_HOME` environment variables for determining where to store its home folder and `.astrarc` file respectively.

 ### Misc changes + bug fixes

 <details>
   <summary>Other minor changes (not exhaustive)</summary>
-    automatically patch cqlsh script to work on machines with a newer python version as default by testing for older python versions explicitly consistent support of the `--output` flag across all commands–either a format is supported, or the command will error out before doing anything removed `astra-init` script in favor of the `astra compgen` command removed `astra login` since it was just an alias of `astra setup` `setup` command has been completely rewritten and improved to be much more interactive and user-friendly fewer API calls will be made due to better internal caching and logic (commands may be much faster now!) fixed inconsistent shell coloring in places (--no-color now definitively works everywhere) fixed issues with not being able to use IDs in place of names in some places (e.g. `db delete [id]`) timeout durations can now be parsed using iso8601 durations or with simple time units (ms, s, m, h) .astrarc parsing is stricter now
+    <li> automatically patch cqlsh script to work on machines with a newer python version as default by testing for older python versions explicitly
+    <li> consistent support of the `--output` flag across all commands–either a format is supported, or the command will error out before doing anything
+    <li> removed `astra-init` script in favor of the `astra compgen` command
+    <li> removed `astra login` since it was just an alias of `astra setup`
+    <li> `setup` command has been completely rewritten and improved to be much more interactive and user-friendly
+    <li> fewer API calls will be made due to better internal caching and logic (commands may be much faster now!)
+    <li> fixed inconsistent shell coloring in places (--no-color now definitively works everywhere)
+    <li> fixed issues with not being able to use IDs in place of names in some places (e.g. `db delete [id]`)
+    <li> timeout durations can now be parsed using iso8601 durations or with simple time units (ms, s, m, h)
+    <li> .astrarc parsing is stricter now
-    improved .env + .ini parsing + printing
+    <li> improved .env + .ini parsing + printing
+    <li> and more.
 </details>

 ## Troubleshooting